DebasishMaji/git_mentor/README.md

         git pull (Downloads bookmark history and incorporates changes)

+   Must Try:

-   Note: "Learn Git Branching" is the most visual and interactive way to learn Git on the web.
+   "Learn Git Branching" is the most visual and interactive way to learn Git on the web.
 Must explore https://learngitbranching.js.org/.

-   Note: Explore how Git commands affect the structure of a repository within your web browser.
+   Explore how Git commands affect the structure of a repository within your web browser.
 Must explore http://git-school.github.io/visualizing-git/.

    Note: More advanced concepts will be added soon.